baggepinnen/MonteCarloMeasurements.jl/README.md

 [![Build Status](https://travis-ci.org/baggepinnen/MonteCarloMeasurements.jl.svg?branch=master)](https://travis-ci.org/baggepinnen/MonteCarloMeasurements.jl)
 [![codecov](https://codecov.io/gh/baggepinnen/MonteCarloMeasurements.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/baggepinnen/MonteCarloMeasurements.jl)

-This package provides two types `Particles <: Real` and `StaticParticles <: Real` that represents a distribution of a floating point number, kind of like the type `Measurement` from [Measurements.jl](https://github.com/JuliaPhysics/Measurements.jl).
+This package provides three types `Particles`, `StaticParticles` and `WeightedParticles`, all `<: Real`, that represents a distribution of a floating point number, kind of like the type `Measurement` from [Measurements.jl](https://github.com/JuliaPhysics/Measurements.jl).
 The difference compared to a `Measurement` is that `Particles` represent the distribution using a vector of unweighted particles, and can thus represent arbitrary distributions and handles nonlinear uncertainty propagation well.
 Functions like `f(x) = x²` or `f(x) = sign(x)` at `x=0`, are not handled well using linear uncertainty propagation ala [Measurements.jl](https://github.com/JuliaPhysics/Measurements.jl).
 The goal is to have a number of this type behave just as any other number while partaking in calculations.
 After a calculation, the `mean`, `std` etc. can be extracted from the number using the corresponding functions. `Particles` also interact with Distributions.jl, so that you can call, e.g., `Normal(p)` and get back a `Normal` type from distributions or `fit(Gamma, p)` to get a `Gamma`distribution.
 Particles can also be iterated, asked for `maximum/minimum`, `quantile` etc. If particles are plotted with `plot(p)`, a histogram is displayed.
 This requires Plots.jl.

 ## Basic Examples
 ```julia